SmartTokenLabs/attestation/README.md

-# TokenScript  - attestation stream
+# TokenScript - Attestation

 This repository host the attestation stream of work under TokenScript.
 Discussion goes to the forum https://community.tokenscript.org/

 ## What is attestation

+In short, an attestation is a signed message.
+It is created off-chain and usable on-chain.
+An example of an attestation would be a Devcon ticket.
 See document here: http://tokenscript.org/Attestation.html

 ## In this Repo